orel-adivi/CorSys/README.md

 mistakes) and typing mistakes (for example, replacing similar-sounding letters and deleting a letter).
 Please read the paper for more details about this technique:

-> Peleg, Hila, and Nadia Polikarpova.
+> Peleg, Hila, and Polikarpova, Nadia.
 2020. “<span class="nocase">Perfect
 > Is the Enemy of Good: Best-Effort Program Synthesis</span>.”
 In *34th
 > European Conference on Object-Oriented Programming (ECOOP 2020)*, edited
 > by Robert Hirschfeld and Tobias Pape, 166:2:1–30.
 Leibniz International